zeshinsei/sync-companion/README.md

 Sync Companion is a Reddit bot originally developed for /r/ffxiv that helps reduce moderator workload with subreddit automation and synchronizing sidebars with widgets.
 It is provided as an open source bot for your own hosting.

 Want to suggest an improvement or report a bug?
-Submit an Issue.
+Submit an [issue](https://github.com/zeno-mcdohl/sync-companion/issues).
 If you're seeking to submit changes, just open a Pull Request.

 --------------